threadi/external-files-in-media-library/readme.txt

 Each release of this plugin will only be published if it fulfills the following conditions:

 * PHPStan check for possible bugs
-* Compliance with WordPress coding standards
+* Compliance with WordPress Coding Standards

 ---